 It gives a mixed-signal, making it more difficult for both of the ex-partners to move on especially if it’s been a mutual breakup.
 We may want to express it to hold on to the attachment or fear of letting go.
 It could also be a way to seek validation of how we feel when we get a similar response.
 It could be a great ego-booster if we get desirable answers but may shatter if we don’t.
 Both can impede your journey to recovery.

 I could never really close the chapter.
 Even after breakup we would meet like we used to, talk like we used to, but this fear of not finding such a person with a great connect again held me back.
 Sometimes I would really need definite answers from him, but end up feeling disappointed.

 You don’t want to let go of the bond you have had and continue to be involved with each other without any transitional recovery to loss.
-Two of you can constantly go back-and-forth with the fear of unknown and implicit hope.
+Two of you can constantly go back and forth with the fear of the unknown and implicit hope.
 Feelings may continue to bud, one may start to experience anger or extreme sadness due to uncertainty.

 Another reason for being friends with the ex- taking the responsibility to help them move on and avoiding all possibilities for our ex to hold negative feelings for us.